jackiebeltran/website/content/authors/admin/_index.md

 ## About Me

-Jacqueline Beltrán is a Neuroscience PhD Candidate at the Icahn School of Medicine at Mount Sinai whose research is dedicated to advancing our understanding of the neurological mechanisms that characterize depression.
-Specifically, she focuses on investigating the role of the ventral tegmental area, utilizing functional magnetic resonance imaging, computational modeling techniques, and digital phenotyping.
+A Neuroscience PhD Candidate at the Icahn School of Medicine at Mount Sinai whose research is dedicated to advancing our understanding of the neurological mechanisms that characterize depression.

-Jacqueline is also passionate about increasing diversity in science and science communication.
-As such, she has led a student organization that works to provide support and community to graduate students from diverse backgrounds and  volunteers with a campus organization teaching neuroscience lessons to middle school students.